-- 1. Online platforms shall take the necessary technical and organisational measures to ensure that notices submitted by trusted flaggers through the mechanisms referred to in Article 14, are processed and decided upon with priority and without delay.
-Similar priority may be given to other notices, when the trustworthiness of those submitting them and the severity and urgency of the situations concerned is considered to be exceptional. - 2.
-The status of trusted flaggers under this Regulation shall be awarded, upon application by any entities, by the Digital Services Coordinator of the Member State in which the applicant is established, where the applicant has demonstrated to meet all of the following conditions: - (a) it has demonstrated particular expertise and competence, accuracy and expertise for the purposes of detecting, identifying and notifying illegal content; - (b) it represents collective interest and is independent from any online platform; - (c) it carries out its activities for the purposes of submitting notices in a timely, diligent and an objective manner.' - (c a) where applicable, it has particular legal expertise in relation to the applicable laws relating to freedom of expression and its limitations and the applicable case law, including the case law of the European Court of Human Rights.
+- Providers of oOnline platforms shall take the necessary technical and organisational measures to ensure that notices submitted by trusted flaggers through the mechanisms referred to in Article 14, are processed and decided upon with priority and without delay. - 2.
+The status of trusted flaggers under this Regulation shall be awarded, upon application by any entities, by the Digital Services Coordinator of the Member State in which the applicant is established, where the applicant has demonstrated to meet all of the following conditions: - (a) it has particular expertise and competence for the purposes of detecting, identifying and notifying illegal content; - (b) it represents collective interests and it is independent from any provider of online platforms; - (c) it carries out its activities for the purposes of submitting notices in a timely, diligent and objective manner. - Digital Services Coordinators shall communicate to the Commission and the Board the names, addresses and electronic mail addresses of the entities to which they have awarded the status of the trusted flagger in accordance with paragraph 2or revoked it in accordance with paragraph 6. - 4.
+The Commission shall publish the information referred to in paragraph 3 in a publicly available and easily accessible database and keep the database updated.